 Securing the cloud is complex.
 Securing data in the cloud is hyper-complex.

 That’s why organizations need several solutions.
-Data security posture management to secure the data.
+A data security posture management (DSPM) platform to secure the data.
 Cloud security posture management to secure the infrastructure.
 The solutions are very different.
 They answer different needs.
 They take different viewpoints.
 They are both needed to secure your organization.